 - Refusing a service dog because of your no pets policy.

-- Discreetly asking an applicant if they are gay.
+- Discreetly asking an applicant about their sexuality.

 - Asking for a higher security deposit from applicants with kids.